 If the client wishes to cancel after the project is finalised, the full amount quoted and signed off on must be paid within 14 days.

 If TLT cancels the project, the client will be under no obligation to pay for any work not completed.
-Any monies already paid (including the deposit) will be refunded in full to the client within 14 days.
+Any monies already paid on uncompleted work will be refunded to the client within 14 days.
 Should the client wish to use any completed material and secure copyright to that material, the client must pay for all or any work completed to date in accordance with the standard payment terms.